fgnass/bytespotting/README.md

 ## Scheduling

-Bytespotting is run as GitHub action which is daily triggered by a cron expression.
+Bytespotting runs as a Vercel Cron Job which is triggered daily to update the playlists.

 ## Spotify Authentication

-Unfortunately things are a bit complicated.
-In order to update a playlist from a cron job, we need an access token from Spotify.
-And while there is a flow for [server-to-server authentication](https://developer.spotify.com/documentation/general/guides/authorization/client-credentials/), these tokens can't be used to modify playlists.
-Instead we need a [personal](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/) access token and (since they expire) a refresh token.
+The application uses Spotify's OAuth2 flow for authentication.
+While there is a flow for [server-to-server authentication](https://developer.spotify.com/documentation/general/guides/authorization/client-credentials/), these tokens can't be used to modify playlists.
+Instead we need a [personal](https://developer.spotify.com/documentation/general/guides/authorization/code-flow/) access token and a refresh token since access tokens expire.

 ## Storing the tokens

-The access and refresh tokens need to be stored somewhere between the action runs.
-Since Bytespotting runs on GitHub it makes sense to use their infrastructure for persistence instead of bringing yet another service into the mix.
-Currently Bytespotting uses the [GitHub API](https://docs.github.com/en/rest/reference/actions#create-or-update-a-repository-secret) to store the tokes as repo secrets.
-Unfortunately the temporary [GITHUB_TOKEN](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) which is created for each worflow run does not have the permission to update secrets.
-Therefore a [personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) (PAT) has to be created first.
-It would probably make sense to explore alternative solutions in future, like using the cache action or maybe build artifacts.

-## Acquiring the initial tokens

-To kick things off, we need to acquire some initial tokens.
-This can be done by running `node ./login` which fires up a local web server, starts the authentication flow and logs the tokens to the console.

-In order for this to work, a `.env` file must be created that contains these variables:
+The access and refresh tokens are stored securely using Vercel's Environment Variables.
+This provides a secure way to manage sensitive data without exposing it in the codebase.

+## Environment Variables

+The following environment variables need to be set in your Vercel project:

 - `SPOTIFY_CLIENT_ID`: The Client-ID of the Spotify app
 - `SPOTIFY_CLIENT_SECRET`: The Client-Secret of the Spotify app

-## Setting up the secrets

-After that, the following secrets need to be created for the GitHub repo:

-- `PAT`: A GitHub personal access token
 - `ACCESS_TOKEN`: The Spotify access token
 - `REFRESH_TOKEN`: The Spotify refresh token
 - `DAILY_PLAYLIST`: ID of the "track of the day" playlist
 - `WEEKLY_PLAYLIST`: ID of the "album of the week" playlist
-- `SPOTIFY_CLIENT_ID`: The Client-ID of the Spotify app
-- `SPOTIFY_CLIENT_SECRET`: The Client-Secret of the Spotify app
+- `KV_REST_API_URL`: The URL for your Vercel KV storage (automatically set when you create a KV database)
+- `KV_REST_API_TOKEN`: The access token for your Vercel KV storage (automatically set when you create a KV database)

+## Initial Setup

+1. Create a new project on Vercel and link it to your repository
+2. Run `node ./login` locally to get initial Spotify tokens
+3. Set up the environment variables in your Vercel project settings
+4. Deploy the project to Vercel

+## Development

+To run the project locally:

+1. Clone the repository
+2. Create a `.env` file with the required environment variables
+3. Run `npm install`
+4. Run `npm run dev` to start the development server

 ## Future improvements

-Currently the initial setup requires a lot of manual steps so there's still a lot of room for improvements:

-- Let the login script set up the secrets
-- Let the login script create the playlists
-- Replace the login script by a hosted solution
-- Or alternatively, use a setup workflow with user input
-- Add GitHub auth flow instead of a PAT
-- Let others use my Spotify app without exposing the client secret
+Some planned improvements for the project:

+- Create a web interface for easy setup and playlist management
+- Add support for custom scheduling intervals
+- Implement webhook notifications for successful/failed updates
+- Add support for multiple users/playlist combinations